lukasmahr/LightweightCmpRa/src/main/schemes/README.md

 [Trust Credentials Type](#the-trust-credentials-type) can be used here.

 ## The Downstream entity
-The **Downstream entity** describes interfaces towards the EE sharing the same CmpCredentials.
+The **Downstream entity** describes interfaces towards the EE sharing the same CmpCredentials and the same Inventory.
 It contains
 - **one** [CmpCredentials entity](#the-cmpcredentials-entity) describing the protection configuration used for outgoing requests and incoming responses,
 - **one optional** [NestedEndpointCredentials entity](#the-nestedendpointcredentials-entity) if incoming nested messages should be unwrapped,
 - **one optional** [CentralKeyGeneration entity](#the-centralkeygeneration-entry) if central key generation should be supported,
+- **one optional** [Inventory entry](#the-inventory-entry) if an external inventory should be accessed and
 - **one** server configuration describing the underlaying transport mechanism used to communicate with the next downstream RA or EE.
 The server configuration can be
     - **one** [CmpHttpServer entry](#the-cmphttpserver-entry) or
     - **one** [CoapServer entry](#the-coapserver-entry) or